hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 ##General configuration

-To configure your HiPay Fullservice TPP API credentials, you must click on "*HiPay Fullservice*" in Magento configuration section (*System -&gt;
+To configure your HiPay Enterprise TPP API credentials, you must click on "*HiPay Enterprise*" in Magento configuration section (*System -&gt;
 Configuration -&gt; Sales*).
 If you have administrative rights but you are not allowed to access to the configuration of the payment method, please log out and log in.

 ![](images/media/image9.jpg)

-You can find your HiPay Fullservice TPP API credentials on your HiPay Fullservice TPP back office, under “*Integration -&gt; Security Settings -&gt;* *API credentials*”.
+You can find your HiPay Enterprise TPP API credentials on your HiPay Enterprise TPP back office, under “*Integration -&gt; Security Settings -&gt;* *API credentials*”.

 Once you have them, fill them on the module configuration with your